 - We prefer wide-mouth water bottles because we love loading up our bottles with ice on hot summer days and the convenience factor when it comes time to clean the bottle.
 Other bottles require a bottle brush to clean and take longer to dry.

 - We’re fans of the wide carry handle.
-Current owners reported that it adds convenience value and is more durable than it looks.

 - The price is competitive.

 - Last but not least, the fact that the spout lid is also leakproof is a major selling point, especially if you plan to use the bottle for hiking, backpacking, or travel.